 Becoming a THC Detective

-I started thinking about it, and I believe I’ve figured out a relatively simple way for folks to ballpark their homemade cannabis oil dosage.
-I shared it in the second edition of Wake & Bake: a cookbook, and I really wanted to get it out into the world because it’s fun for your brain.
+I started thinking about it, and I believe I’ve figured out a relatively simple way for folks to calculate THC in their oil dosage.
+I shared it in the second edition of Wake + Bake: a cookbook, and I really wanted to get it out into the world because it’s fun for your brain.

 I’d just like to issue a quick disclaimer before we begin:

-Luke wrote in last week and our conversation inspired me to share the formula for finding the approximate amount of THC in a given “dose” of cannabis oil.
+Luke wrote last week and our conversation inspired me to share the formula for finding the approximate amount of THC in a given “dose” of Cannabis oil.
 He asked:

-I’ve noticed that If I really pack a cup with trim/shake, I can fit up to 18 grams of cannabis in each cup.
-Luke had 14 grams and said that amount of his herb nearly filled a cup.
-In just a minute, we’ll come back to Luke’s story, but right now… to answer the question you’re all dying to know…
+I’ve noticed that If I really pack a cup with trim/shake, I can fit up to 18 grams of Cannabis in each cup.
+Luke had 14 grams and said that the amount of his herb nearly filled a cup.
+In just a minute, we’ll come back to Luke’s story, but right now…to answer the question you’re all dying to know…

 How Many Milligrams of THC in One Teaspoon of Oil?